Pioneering Sustainable Lithium

 Lithium Sources

-In 2022, 55% of lithium came from ore mining and 45% from brine extraction.
-Put simply, lithium from Australia comes from ore mining, while in Chile and Argentina, lithium comes from continental brines.
+In 2024, 66% of lithium came from ore mining and 34% from brine extraction.
+Simply put, Australia’s lithium comes from ore mining, whereas Chile and Argentina rely on continental brines.

 U.S. Production

-U.S. lithium production is down from 27% of global production in 1996 to less than 1% in 2021.
-As the Inflation Reduction Act highlights, the U.S. must become self-sufficient with lithium.
+U.S. lithium production is down from 27% of the global production in 1996 to less than 1% in 2023.
+As highlighted in the Inflation Reduction Act, it is critical for the U.S. to become self-sufficient with lithium.

 End-Use Markets

-The increased adoption of EVs is driving the current surge in demand for lithium.
+The surge in EV and battery adoption is the primary driver of current lithium demand, accounting for 87% of output in 2024.
 However, lithium is used in many end markets, including batteries for consumer electronics, air treatment, ceramics, glass, greases, and casting powder.

 It´s important to identify lithium resources in the U.S. so that our supply does not rely on single companies or countries in a way that makes us subject to economic or political manipulation.